mkurzela/azure-spring-cloud-blue-green/README.md

 1. This will start a new workflow run and deploy the necessary infrastructure.

 1. Double check in the Azure Portal that all resources got deployed correctly and are up and running.

+> [!NOTE]
+> You may need to register missing provider
+> ``` azure cli
+> az provider register --namespace Microsoft.AppPlatform
+> ```.

 ## Workflows in this sample